 I came up with this recipe at the end of the summer, trying to savor the rest of my fresh tomatoes and zucchini.
 It's filling on a cool end of August night, but light at the same time.

 This used to be one of my favorite meals growing up, and now my daughter enjoys it too.
+These are super easy to make, but in some way make me feel like I have old fashioned skills.

 This is a fresh tasting chicken Alfredo dish my whole family loves.